kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

     * You can use ksonnet to customize Kubeflow.

-The provisioning scripts can either bring up a new cluster and install kubeflow on it, or just install kubeflow on your existing cluster.
+The provisioning scripts can either bring up a new cluster and install Kubeflow on it, or you can install Kubeflow on your existing cluster.
 We recommend that you create a new cluster for better isolation.

-If you meet any problems in the middle, please check [troubleshooting guidance](/docs/aws/troubleshooting-aws)
+If you experience any issues running these scripts, see the [troubleshooting guidance](/docs/aws/troubleshooting-aws) for more information.

 ## Kubeflow Installation